Acute and chronic gastritis due to Helicobacter pylori

 - Väänänen H, Vauhkonen M, Helske T, et al. Non-endoscopic diagnosis of atrophic gastritis with a blood test.
 Correlation between gastric histology and serum levels of gastrin-17 and pepsinogen I: a multicentre study.
 Eur J Gastroenterol Hepatol 2003; 15:885.

-- Gutierrez O, Kim JG, Akamatsu T, et al. Geographic differences in the distribution of intestinal metaplasia in duodenal ulcer patients.
+- El-Zimaity HMT, Gutierrez O, Kim JG, et al. Geographic differences in the distribution of intestinal metaplasia in duodenal ulcer patients.
 Am J Gastroenterol 2001; 96:666.

 - Correa P. Human gastric carcinogenesis: a multistep and multifactorial process--First American Cancer Society Award Lecture on Cancer Epidemiology and Prevention.
 Cancer Res 1992; 52:6735.